eLearning

 The purpose of needs analysis is to surface the non-personal characteristics of employees as a whole: their work environment, what they already know based on their current systems, etc.

 Saying all training should be accessible does not mean you don’t do needs analysis or that you don’t do it properly.
-Accessibility is simply not part of the needs analysis.
-It’s just part of what’s necessary, like words are required for most training unless you’re IKEA or Lego.
+Accessibility is not part of the needs analysis.
+It’s just part of what’s necessary, like words, which are required for most training unless you’re IKEA or Lego.

 It’s Okay That Needs Analysis Can’t Tell You Everything

 The needs analysis can’t and shouldn’t tell you everything, and that’s fine.
 Some things about training aren’t necessary to know.
-If it’s not essential to deciding whether training is the right solution or what needs to be trained and how, it doesn’t need to be known.
+If they aren’t essential to deciding whether training is the right solution or what needs to be trained and how, they don’t need to be known.

 Needs analysis helps identify performance gaps and training needs but has limitations.
 Nobody could ever argue otherwise.

-It simply can’t uncover underlying cultural or political factors that can affect the success of training.
+It simply can’t uncover the underlying cultural or political factors that can affect training success.
 But nothing can!

 Needs analysis doesn’t need to tell you everything.
-There are some things that aren’t necessary to (or can’t be) know.
+Some things aren’t necessary to (or can’t be) be known.

 Absolutely no single data source or even observation could provide a complete picture of something as complex as who each person is.
-Even needs analysis can only do so much for providing insights and solutions for training.
+Even needs analysis can only do so much to offer insights and solutions for training.
 Sometimes, it’s essential to use our skills to make the best judgment when training is the right solution to resolve an organizational issue.

 Sometimes, good ol’ iteration, evaluation, and more iterations are a better solution than needs analysis.
 While every project should start with needs analysis, it can only take you so far.
 Project iterations made after feedback can help you achieve near-perfect training for every issue.